lmorg/murex/docs/commands/alter.md

     config -> alter: ' shell prompt Value' moo

 ### Supported data-types

+The *value* field must always be supplied as JSON however the *STDIN* struct can be any data-type supported by murex.

 You can check what data-types are available via the `runtime` command: